oracle-livelabs/apex/apex-professional-hol3/2-creating-an-app-from-a-spreadsheet.md

     When the wizard finishes creating the application, you will be redirected to the application's home page in the App Builder.

-## Task 3: Configuring Progressive Web App Attributes
+## Task 3: Configure Progressive Web App Attributes

 1. Navigate to the Edit Application Definition page.
 From the Application home page, you can access the Edit Application Definition page using **Shared Components**.